timescale/pgai/docs/vectorizer-api-reference.md

 # pgai Vectorizer API reference

-This page is provides an API reference for Vectorizer functions.
+This page provides an API reference for Vectorizer functions.
 For an overview of Vectorizer and how it works, see the [Vectorizer Guide](./vectorizer.md).

 A vectorizer provides you with a powerful and automated way to generate and